jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         plaque is formed from food debris that has not been removed and that serve as a perfect substrate for colonization and multiplication of bacteria.
-The importance of its control lies in the fact that it is the main cause of the two most common infections of the oral cavity: dental caries and periodontal disease.</p>\n"
+The importance of its control lies in the fact that it is the main cause of the two most common infections of the oral cavity: Dental Caries and Periodontal Disease.</p>\n"
     - question: How is it different from calculus or dental tartar?
       answer: "<p>Dental calculus, also known as dental stone or dental tartar, is the result of solidification of the bacterial plaque by the precipitation